Cycling Glade Hill -- a brutal New York State bike climb!

 Warning: all roads down from the top of this climb are very steep.”

 We add this farm in our summary because it is a beautiful working ranch and farm straight out of centuries past.
 A testament to the seriousness of its owners is that you cannot find much about it on the internet.
 The sign says it has been family owned since 1820!!
-I stopped and took photos at the farm, but did not get the impression that this is a public area - one rancher was loading hay and did stop to put his dog in the truck as I passed, but clearly not interested in visiting - polite, yet very serious.
+I stopped and took photos at the farm, but did not get the impression that this is a public area -- one rancher was loading hay and did stop to put his dog in the truck as I passed, but clearly not interested in visiting -- he was polite, yet very serious.